Country overview: Germany

-The HIV/AIDS department of the Robert Koch-Institut (RKI) collects nationwide data on infectious diseases, including HIV and hepatitis.
+The human immunodeficiency virus (HIV)/acquired immune deficiency syndrome (AIDS) department of the Robert Koch-Institut (RKI) collects nationwide data on infectious diseases, including HIV and hepatitis.
 All laboratories in Germany have been obliged since 1987 to anonymously report to the RKI any confirmed HIV antibody tests.
 Changes to the collection of data on new HIV cases have made the exclusion of multiple reporting more effective.